Burney Mountain 100

 Always double-check with the organizer's website!
 This page may contain affiliate links.

-The Burney Mountain 100 is a 100-mile endurance run held in Cassel, California.
-The looped course starts and finishes at Burney Mountain Guest Ranch and runs through Lassen National Forest, the Thousand Lakes Wilderness, and the Burney Basin.
-The route includes a cumulative climb and descent of about 15,000 feet.
-Noted viewpoints along the course include Mount Lassen, Mount Shasta, the Hat Creek Rim, and surrounding lava flows.
-Course maps are provided on Gaia and Caltopo.
+The Burney Mountain 100 is a 100 mile endurance run in Cassel, CA that follows a looped course through Lassen National Forest and the Thousand Lakes Wilderness.
+The route passes through the Burney Basin and the Thousand Lakes area, and offers views of Mount Lassen, Mount Shasta, the Hat Creek Rim, and extensive lava flows.